Lamar Jackson: High school

 Jackson started his high school football career relatively late, not being on a team until his junior year of high school.
 Jackson attended Santaluces for his first two years of high school, before transferring to Boynton Beach High School in Boynton Beach, Florida.
 While there, Jackson was a successful read-option quarterback who could run and throw the ball equally well.
 He improved passing accuracy and decision-making by watching hours of film each week.
 In two years at Boynton Beach, Jackson threw for 2,263 yards and 31 touchdowns with nine interceptions.
 He also ran for 1,624 yards and 22 touchdowns, and had a quarterback rating of 102.7.
 A touchdown highlight Jackson scored against Village Academy went viral online, with The Palm Beach Posts Ryan DiPentima detailing:

 Without any passing options down field, the dynamic QB rolled to his right, pump faked at the line of scrimmage and then took off for the end zone.
 He pointed at a Village Academy defender while beating him to the edge and then cut up field.
 Then, as another defender came flying in to make a tackle at the goal line, he hit the breaks [sic].
 He just ... stopped.
 As the defender flew by him, Jackson strutted into the end zone and threw his hands up.

+While playing for Boyton Beach, Jackson also faced his Ravens teammate Tyler Huntley on Halloween night in 2014.
+Huntley and Hallandale high beat Boyton 38–36 with Huntley leading his team downfield for the winning score with 30 seconds left in the game.

 Jackson's last high school game came against a nationally ranked Miami Central High School team during the first round of the 2014 Florida High School Football Playoff 6A tournament.
 Boynton Beach was soundly defeated 49–6, with Jackson throwing two interceptions.
 He also competed for his high school track team, posting a personal record of 11.45 seconds in the 100 meter dash in one track meet.
 Jackson was named the Lou Groza Palm Beach County High School Player of the Year in 2014.

 Jackson was rated three stars by ESPN.com and 247Sports, but four stars by Rivals.com.
 Despite the disagreement by recruiting companies over his caliber, he received offers from both Power Five schools like Louisville, Florida, Auburn, and Clemson, and mid-major programs like Akron, Western Kentucky, and Marshall.
 All of the major recruiting companies listed Jackson as a top 20 dual-threat quarterback, with 247Sports ranking him as high as #12.
 Jackson's in-state ranking also varied greatly, from as high as #51 from Rivals to as low as #80 by ESPN.
 Jackson visited only four schools (Louisville, Florida, Nebraska, and Mississippi State), and, after it appeared he might sign with Florida, Jackson ultimately committed to the University of Louisville.
 Head coach Bobby Petrino promised Jackson's mother that her son would be playing quarterback and nothing else.